 Let's start at the very beginning before we compare the two most efficient washing machines.

-However, top load machines are also smaller in capacity at 2.5 cubic feet, uses 40 gallons of water, more than twice the electricity, and spins slowly for more drying time.
+However, top load machines are smaller in capacity at 2.5 cubic feet, use 40 gallons of water, more than twice the electricity, and spins slowly for more drying time.

 The front load washer was introduced to address these issues.
 A front load washer assesses the size of the load and adds the necessary amount of water.
 The load of wash tumbles, much like a dryer, washing the entire load evenly without an agitator.

-Thus, the front load washer has a greater capacity at 3.5 to 4.5 cubic feet, uses less water at 11-17 gallons, and spins out at a much higher rate so the drying time is less.
+Thus, the front load washer has a greater capacity at 3.5 to 4.5 cubic feet (or larger), uses less water at 11-17 gallons, and spins out at a much higher rate so the drying time is less.
 You can also have better controls and new features like steam.
-In fact, this steam Frigidaire unit is only $549 after rebates, so the prices have been steadily dropping over 15 years.

 The hybrid washer needs to be overhauled.
-As Steve said over a year ago, manufacturers have to resdesign to compensate for the lack of the agitator.
-See this post for a video showing the washing action of the Whirlpool Cabrio.
+Manufacturers have to resdesign to compensate for the lack of the agitator.

-For more information about laundry, read a Yale Laundry Buyers Guide for brands, terms and features.
-There are three:
+For more information about laundry, read our frequently updated Yale Washer Buying Guide for brands, terms and features.
+Related guides: